Police arrest man accused of stealing, selling car linked to elderly couple murdered in Fort Lauderdale home - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 FORT LAUDERDALE, FLA.
 (WSVN) - Police have made an arrest months after an elderly couple were killed inside their Fort Lauderdale home, but the man who was taken into custody is not currently being charged in their murder.

-It has been a long and painful process for the family of Major and Claudette Melvin, murdered inside their Fort Lauderdale home back in March.
+It has been a long and painful process for the family of Major and Claudette Melvin, who were murdered inside their Fort Lauderdale home back in March.

 Kim Mitchell, the couple’s daughter, spoke with 7News on Wednesday.